 Lord Crawley paused for a moment as if considering his reply.
 “A man of his notoriety and wealth naturally makes enemies.
 There have also been rumors of his involvement with several married women.”

+The Inspector closed his notebook carefully.
 “Yes, I have heard a great deal about such rumors.
-May I ask what is the matter of importance that you have come about?”
+May I ask this matter of importance that you have come about?”

+Lord Crawley flipped open the pocket watch and consulted the time.
 “Yes.
-I was wondering if Mr. Gray left a will of any kind behind or perhaps an accounting of debts which he owed?”
+I was wondering if Mr. Gray left behind a will of any kind or perhaps an accounting of debts which he owed?”

+Lord Crawley returned his watch to a hidden seam in his waistcoat.
 “I fear you have misjudged me, Inspector.
-I am sure those documents will become known in time.
+Such documents will become known in time.
 It is a small matter.
-Certainly, full effort must be made to bringing his killer to justice.”
+Certainly, full effort must be made to bringing this killer to justice.”

-“Rest assured that is my singular purpose.
+The Inspector turned partially to look back at the room behind him.
+“Rest assured, that is my singular purpose.
 However, I am not fully convinced that he was murdered.”

-“I wouldn’t put so much stock in everything you read.
+Inspector Clarke chuckled.
+“I wouldn’t put so much stock in everything you read, son.
 The papers spend far too much time on sensationalism and very little on fact or science.”

 Lord Crawley took a few steps forward and paused.
 “If I may?”